 On Sunday morning I woke up at Agrotourism Duvančič in a finely renovated wooden wine barrel to the sounds of chickens, birds chirping in trees nearby and the occasional donkey braying.
 Every so often I heard something that wasn’t too common in my life, silence.
 Hours away from the city life that I called normal and seconds away from the type of zen I crave, I find myself comfortably pondering village life. at Agrotourism Duvančić.

 Located in a peaceful Dalmatian Village, only 35km away from Šibenik and the Adriatic Sea, Agrotourism Duvančić is a place that needs to be seen to be believed.
-Featuring a restaurant and an outdoor pool, tennis court, children’s playground, Agroturizam Duvančić – Konoba dida Marka is set in village of Razvođe, 9 km from Drniš and moments away from Krka National Park (no more than 15km away).
+Featuring a restaurant and an outdoor pool, tennis court, children’s playground, Agroturizam Duvančić – Konoba Dida Marka is set in the village of Razvođe, 9 km from Drniš and moments away from Krka National Park (no more than 15km away).
 Click here for location details and how to get there.

 Owner, Marko Duvančić’s story is no exception to the pain and suffering of Croatia’s war of independence.
 After returning to his parent’s home, he saw nothing, there was nothing left.
 Like most crossroads in life, he could have chosen to suffer in silence by living in despair and reflecting on what once was, but instead decided to be a living example that it was possible to create something out of nothing and from the bottom.

 Agrotourism Duvančić started off as a winery and one that was rapidly gaining more traction as a place to visit in Croatia (the family own over 13ha of land).
 There was one problem, well, kind of a good omen- visitors to Agrotourism Duvančić enjoyed the wine so much so that they often asked Marko if he had a place they could stay overnight.
-In a light-bulb moment Marko saw this as an opportunity to expand his business.
-With a little bit of luck, he was fortunate to execute his vision into the what it stands as today.
+In a light-bulb moment, Marko saw this as an opportunity to expand his business.
+With a little bit of luck, he was fortunate to execute his vision into what it stands as today.
 Eight oversized wine barrels were turned into double sized rooms (Grandpa Marko’s Tavern), fully equipped with a generous bathroom and heating.
-Passion project turned reality.
+Passion project turned in reality.